 Unity manages memory efficiently, but temporary in-memory AssetBundles are created in the following scenarios:

-CRC checks for LZMA files incur no additional cost, as full decompression is inherent.
+CRC checks for LZMA files incur no additional overhead, because full decompression is inherent.
 For more information, refer to Downloading AssetBundles.